Cloudneeti/PCI_Reference_Architecture/README.md

 Variable amount of subnets # TODO arm way?
-Subnets have custom NSG rules from the predefined pool #TODO ADD custom rules to the predefined rules all subnets must have unique names
+Subnets have custom NSG rules from the predefined pool #TODO ADD custom rules to the predefined rules all subnets must have unique names vnets must be in this order: dmz, management, security, custom subnets infrastructure subnets cannot be renamed

 ### Compute